bcdataca/workshop2017/content/talk/example-talk.md

 url_video = ""

 # Optional featured image (relative to `static/img/` folder).
-[header]
+#[header]
-image = "headers/bubbles-wide.jpg"
+#image = "headers/bubbles-wide.jpg"
-caption = "My caption :smile:"
+#caption = "My caption :smile:"

 +++

-The deadline for registration for the workshop is to be determined.
-To register for the workshop, please visit the link above.
+The deadline for registration for the workshop is 15 July 2017.
+To register for the workshop and the pre-workshop, please visit the link above.